hbleie/sportskalender-in-terminal/README.md

-## Sportskalender in Terminal

-Displays the highlight page or football page from VGs sportskalender in the terminal.

 # Sportskalender Zsh Plugin

 This is a Zsh plugin that provides commands to display the highlight page or football page from VGs sportskalender in the terminal.
 The plugin is based on the [sportskalender](https://www.vg.no/sport/kalender) from VG.